LioCrea/MusicAnalyser.JS/README.md

-# RealTimeMusicAnalyser.JS
+# MusicAnalyser.JS
 Describe music frequencies in real-time and catch the highest one

-No jQuery, pur JS
+No jQuery, pur JS written.

-Works for all kind of extension
+Works for all kind of file extension

 # Use
 For personal use ONLY.

-Please ask me if you want to use it on your website

 # Demo
 You can try it here: